aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fontconfigs/_index.md

 ```

 Sets the fonts exclusive sources.
 Only fonts in the sources will be used.

+**Remarks**

 System.setProperty("Aspose.Cells.FontDirExc", "fontExclusiveFolder") will be ignored if this is set.

 **Parameters:**
 | Parameter | Type | Description |